 2. Can we locate √3 on the number line?

 Follow the steps to locate it: Construct BD of unit length perpendicular to OB

 Then using the Pythagoras theorem, we see that OD = √((√2)2+12) = √3

-With centre O and radius OD, using a compass, draw an arc which cuts the number line at the point Q.
+With centre O and radius OD, using a compass, draw an arc that cuts the number line at the point Q.

 |Terminating and Non-terminating Decimal Expansion

 4. Show that 0.3333…, can be expressed in the form of rational number, i.e. p/q.

 Solution: Let x = 0.33333

 10 x = 10 × (0.333…) = 3.333…

 3.3333… = 3 + 0.3333… = 3 + x